aspensmonster-school/cs3358-data-structures/README.md

 # Checking individual labs

-Each lab is tagged. run `git tag` to see a list.
+Each lab is tagged.
+Run `git tag` to see a list.
 The highest increment of each tag for each lab is the ideal one to run.
 I.e., checkout v6.1 rather than v6.0.
 One may run `git checkout sometag` and compile and run the program as it existed at the time of turning it in.
 Future work may have overwritten